joerg-wille/GraalVMNativeTests/README.md

 # GraalVMNativeTests
 Some tests with using GraalVM Native-Image to compile Java code to binary.

-## Graal Archetype
+(Only tested on macOS 10.14.6)

+Prerequisites:
+Maven
+GraalVM 20.0.0
+If you are using [SDKMAN](https://sdkman.io/install), try:
+> sdk install java 20.0.0-grl
+> sdk use java 20.0.0-grl

+## Maven archetype for projects using GraalVM native-image
 Projects are generated with "local" graalvm-blank archetype:

 1. install archetype